Virginia-class submarine: SSN(X)/Improved Virginia

-Potential exports
+Exports

+Australia

 On 16 September 2021, Australian Prime Minister Scott Morrison announced that Australia had canceled its contract with French shipbuilder Naval Group for 12 diesel-electric submarines based on the French nuclear submarine that were to replace Australia's diesel-electric s.
 The AUKUS trilateral security partnership between Australia, the United Kingdom, and the United States, was announced the same day.
 Under the pact, the US will share nuclear propulsion technology with Australia the same as it has with the UK since 1958, as will the UK.
 The Royal Australian Navy (RAN) would acquire at least eight nuclear-powered submarines armed with conventional weapons with basic design and key technologies decided by an 18-month research project.
 On 22 November 2021, Australia, the UK and the US signed the Exchange of Naval Nuclear Propulsion Information Agreement (ENNPIA) treaty to share classified information about nuclear propulsion.

 On 13 March 2023, AUKUS announced that "in the early 2030s, pending Congressional approval, the United States intends to sell Australia three Virginia-class submarines, with the potential to sell up to two more if needed".
-These submarines will ensure there is no capability gap between when the Collins-class is retired and the introduction of a new class of nuclear-powered submarines, the SSN-AUKUS.
+These submarines would ensure there would be no capability gap between when the Collins-class is retired and the introduction of a new class of nuclear-powered submarines, the SSN-AUKUS.
 AUKUS also announced on the same day that the UK's SSNR submarine design will be renamed SSN-AUKUS and be trilaterally developed and built in the UK and in Australia.
 The SSN-AUKUS class "will have a high degree of commonality" with the Virginia-class, including "sharing elements of the propulsion plant, combat system and weapons".

-The first in-service United States Navy Block IV Virginia-class boat is planned to be sold to the RAN in 2032 and the second in-service Block IV in 2035.
-The third boat to be sold to the RAN, in 2038, will be a new Block VII without the Virginia Payload Module.
+The first in-service U.S. Navy Block IV Virginia-class boat is planned to be sold to the RAN in 2032 and the second in-service Block IV in 2035.
+The third boat to be sold to the RAN, in 2038, was to be a new Block VII without the Virginia Payload Module.
 The first boat of the SSN-AUKUS class for the RAN is planned to be delivered in the early 2040s; five boats are planned to be built, with a boat built every three years.
 If the SSN-AUKUS build schedule falls behind, the RAN has the option of purchasing up to two additional Virginia-class boats.

+On 30 May 2026, at an AUKUS Defence Minister's Meeting held in Singapore it was announced that the third boat to be sold to Australia will now be an in-service Block IV the same as the first two.
+This will simplify fleet training and maintenance for Australia and save them significant costs.
+Australian Minister for Defence Industry Pat Conroy said it had been Australia's original preference to acquire three in-service boats when negotiating the arrangement.